 - 6 oz semisweet chocolate, coarsely chopped

 - 1 tbsp unsalted butter

-- Preheat oven to 350 degrees F. Roll out dough on a lightly floured work surface to 1/8 inch thick.
+- Preheat oven to 350° F. Roll out dough on a lightly floured work surface to ⅛-inch thick.
 Cut into 2-inch rounds.
 Using a spatula, transfer rounds to baking sheets lined with parchment paper, spacing 1 inch apart.

-- Bake cookies, rotating sheets halfway through, until edges are golden, about 12 minutes.
+- Bake cookies for about 12 minutes, rotating sheets halfway through, until edges are golden.
 Transfer to wire racks using a spatula; let cool completely.

-- Make filling: Put butter in the bowl of an electric mixer fitted with the paddle attachment.
+- To make the filling: Put butter in the bowl of an electric mixer fitted with the paddle attachment.
 Mix on medium speed until smooth, about 3 minutes.
 Add sugar, salt, and dulce de leche; mix until smooth.

-- Make glaze: Melt chocolate and butter in a small pan over low heat, stirring constantly; set aside.
+- To make the glaze: Melt chocolate and butter in a small pan over low heat, stirring constantly; set aside.

 - To assemble the sandwiches: Spread filling on bottom of half the cookies.
 Sandwich with remaining cookies.
 Repeat with remaining cookies and filling.